 Steps Towards The New Frontiers Of Aerosols

-• Special aerosol containers: Special aerosol containers comprise different types of compartment can using either an inner bag or piston system.
+- Special aerosol containers: Special aerosol containers comprise different types of the compartment can using either an inner bag or piston system.

-• Inner bag system: This type of compartment can has a soft inner bag (made from PE or soft aluminum) which is filled with the aerosol contents while the outer part of the container is filled with the gas.
+- Inner bag system: This type of compartment can have a soft inner bag (made from PE or soft aluminum) which is filled with the aerosol contents while the outer part of the container is filled with gas.
 The pressure of the gas squeezes the inner bag causing the aerosol contents to be discharged.

 - Piston system: In this type, there is a piston inside the container.
 The part of the container above the piston is filled with the aerosol contents and that below it with gas, the pressure of which pushes up the piston valve discharging the contents from the container.